 Yes.
 Students must arrange student counsellor insurance before starting placement.
 A recommended provider is Holistic Insurance, which offers cover suitable for trainees on placement.

-UK Therapy Guild abides by the Codes of Ethics of the NCIP and BACP, covering safeguarding, confidentiality, boundaries, data protection and professional conduct.
-You will be expected to work within an ethical framework throughout your training, and ethics is taught and revisited across multiple units.
+UK Therapy Guild operates under the BACP Ethical Framework and the Codes of Ethics of the NCIP, covering safeguarding, confidentiality, boundaries, data protection, and professional conduct.
+You will be expected to work within this ethical framework throughout your training, and ethics is taught and revisited across multiple units.

-UK Therapy Guild is registered with the Information Commissioner's Office and complies with the Data Protection Act 2018 and UK GDPR.
-Student data is processed lawfully, fairly and securely, and is only used for the purposes set out in our privacy policy.
+UK Therapy Guild Ltd is registered with the Information Commissioner's Office and complies with the Data Protection Act 2018 and UK GDPR.
+Your data is processed lawfully, fairly, and securely, and is only used for the purposes set out in our privacy policy.
+Student records are retained for six years after the end of your training, in line with professional body and insurance requirements.

 Fees and payment